Skip to main content

 Homemade cake and coffee, because one without the other is worse. the cake is homemade so the day begins on a personal note.

-i started with Elizabeth David's shooting cake (English Bread and Yeast Cookery, p.
-526), and gradually added others. my favorite is a cocoa cake i developed from a recipe published by PJ Hamel.
+i started with Elizabeth David's shooting cake ( English Bread and Yeast Cookery), and gradually added others. my favorite is a cocoa cake i developed from a recipe published by PJ Hamel.

 Conceptualize